lm3nitro/Projects/NSM/Zeek-CLI.md

 ## Zeek Cut Install

-The next part is the installation of Zeek as a command line tool.
+This is when I decided to install Zeek as a command line tool.
 The zeek tool  extracts specific fields or data from Zeek logs, allowing for precise data extraction and analysis.
-Before I can install Zeek Cut, I need to ensure that I have the required dependencies.
+Before I can install Zeek, I need to ensure that I have the required dependencies.

 ![Pasted image 20240328175144](https://github.com/lm3nitro/Projects/assets/55665256/a26b5a58-04a7-457a-8a49-3de6d9e06ab6)

->##### Install Zeek Cut Dependencies
+>##### Install Zeek Dependencies
 ```
 sudo apt-get install python3-git python3-semantic-version
 ```